ervaibhavkumar/UCA_APC/README.md

 # UCA_APC
-This repository contains the codes of APC
+This repository contains the codes for APC (Advanced Programming in C)